 Fahion is intrincially linked with society and culture.
 The relationships are often not fully understood.
 This especially true in modern times, but even in histical period, these interelationships hve not been fully assessed, in part because historians have often looked on such matters as trivial.
 We have noted in building HBC that many foreign readers believe they have a good understanding of America, even those who have never visited America or met Americans.
 This is primarily American media, television and movies is almost unavoidable.
 Most Americans have never seen a foreign television program.
 Most foreigners are familiar with numerous American television programs, not to mention movies.
 This exposure gives many the impression that they are familiar with American culture.
 In fact, the American media convets many misleading impressions.

-American boys' fashions basically followed European fashions.
-Most boys' clothing looked to Europe for inspiration, but often developed along different lines.
-One of the first true American boys' fashions was the Little Lord Fauntleroy suit, but it was inspired by European styles.
+American boys' fashions until the 20th century basically followed European fashions.
+Most boys' clothing looked to Europe for inspiration.
+This basically meant British and to a lesser extent French fashions.
+The exengencies of Frontier life had an impact on American fashion.
+Those that could afford it, however, wanted to wear European fashions.
+American fashions by the late-19th century began to develop along different lines.
+And by this time the developing industrialeconomy meant that there were large numbers of Americans who had the where-with-all to indulge their increasing passion for fashion.
+And this included how they dressed their children.
+One of the first true American boys' fashions was the Little Lord Fauntlerou suit, but it was inspired by European styles.
 After World War I, American boys fashions began to develop very differently than European fashions.
-American boys never wore short pants to the extent that they were worn in many European countries.
-American boys first commomly wore knickers and later long pants instead of shorts.
-Shorts were worn, but mostly by yoomger boys.
-Eventually after World War II, it was American boys' fashions that began to indluence European and other countries as akind of pan-European style developed.
+American boys never wore short pants to the extent thast they were worn in Europe.
+American boys in the eary-20th century may have worn sgort oants at avery yoing age, but than most began wearing knickers and later long pants instead of shorts.
+Eventually after World War II, it was American boys' fashions that began to influence fashions in Europe Europe and other areas as a kind of pan-European style developed.

 The basic garments worn by American and European boys are fairly standard: caps, suits, jackets, sweaters, shirts, pants, hosiery, and shoes are fairly standard.
 The styles of these garments have of course widely varied over time and from country to country.
 Styles were at first basically set in Europe, such as skeleton suits, tunics, knee pants, sailor suits, and much else.
 American fahions began to diverge in the 1880s, although European fashions were still important.
 The Fauntleroy style was the first major destibctive American domestic American boys' fashion.
 We see Fauntleroy suits in other countries, but no where was Fauntleroy styling more popular than in America.
 Kilt suits were also especially popular in America.
 And knee pants became very popular in America during the 1890s, more popular than in Europe and worn by older boys.
 Knickers were not at first very common in America, but became standard boys' wear (1910s).
 It is at this time American and European fashions sugnificantly diverge.
 Knickers were worn in Europe during the 19th century, but were never as popular in Europe during the 20th century as in America.
 European boys began wraring short pants as a fashion standard.
 Shorts were never quite as common in America and had social class connotations.
 After World War II American casual fashions beginning with jeans became increasingly popular around the worldand not just in Europe.
 American blue jeans first penetrated the Iron Current years before American political and social ideas were able do so.
 American-styled garments are now highly influential around the world.
 It use to be possible to identify European children by the way they dressed.
 This is no longer posdible as Pan-European garments based largely on American styles are widely worm not only in Europe, but around the world.